-- 2.17.
+2.17.
 Table 2 states that 13% of current properties are valued in the lowest charged council Tax bands of A and B, meaning the majority of properties in Ipplepen are subject to annual council charges in excess of £1700 per year.
-This reinforces the current 2019 house price data, illustrated in figure 8, for the district, which illustrates the majority of the properties in the parish are the more expensive detached and semi-detached property type. - 2.18.
+This reinforces the

+2.18.
 Teignbridge District Council no longer hold any housing stock and socially rented housing is provided by housing associations.
 58 socially rented properties were recorded through the Housing Needs Survey 2019.
 This equates to only 5% of the overall housing stock in the parish.